mmmg00d/GC-entry-indicator/README.md

 # GC 1min Entry Areas Trading Strategy

-A TradingView Pine Script strategy for identifying and trading entry areas on Gold Futures (GC) using fractals and Fair Value Gaps (FVGs).
+A TradingView Pine Script strategy for identifying potential long entries on Gold Futures (GC)

 ## Overview

-This repository contains a complete trading strategy system that identifies entry areas based on fractal patterns and FVG detection, then executes trades with a risk/reward ratio of 2.5:1.
+Pine Script was developed with the free version of Claude in about a month during Dec 2025/Jan 2026 based on observations I've made over the past year or so.
+Objective: identify price ranges that represent potential unfilled orders and "tag along" when price retraces to that price range.
+Default price target is 2.5RR.

+As of Jan 2025, I'm beginning to evaluate the output of the automated testing script (strategy_script.pine) using Python.
+Rough analysis so far, but the hours of 7-9am ET yield the most winning trades using about 6 weeks of backtesting data.

 ## Repository Contents